Ergotelis F.C.: Maged Samy era (2017–2022)

-Return to Local Leagues (2022–current)
+Return to Local Leagues (2022–2026)

 On 29 September 2022, Ergotelis officially withdrew from the national leagues, as the club was unable to meet the financial and competitive demands of the Super League 2 and Gamma Ethniki.
 The departure of majority owner Maged Samy, who relinquished his shares, created significant issues, and the club passed into the hands of the amateur club Ergotelis.
 The club decided to take a "big step back to take more steps forward," focusing on its youth teams and restructuring the football department on solid foundations.

-After evaluating the available options for the division in which the men's team would compete, Ergotelis decided to participate in the A1 EPSI, the top local division in Heraklion, for the 2022-2023 season.
-This decision was approved by the Hellenic Football Federation (EPO), and the club became the 17th team to participate in the league, prompting the local association to hold a new draw.
+After evaluating the available options for the division in which the men's team would compete, Ergotelis decided to participate in the Heraklion FCA First Division, the top local division in Heraklion, for the 2022–23 season.
+This decision was approved by the Hellenic Football Federation, and the club became the 17th team to participate in the league, prompting the local association to hold a new draw.

-Ergotelis’ return to the local leagues marked its first participation in the A1 EPSI Heraklion in 46 years, with the aim of rebuilding and returning to the national leagues as soon as possible.
+Ergotelis’ return to the local leagues marked its first participation in the Heraklion FCA in 46 years, with the aim of rebuilding and returning to the national leagues as soon as possible.

+In the 2025–26 season, Ergotelis won the Heraklion FCA championship for the 8th time in its history, earning promotion back to the national divisions after 4 years.